Cyfrin/Updraft/courses/gmx-perpetuals-trading/7-final-project/1-final-project-intro/+page.md

-Okay, here is a thorough and detailed summary of the video content:

-**Overall Purpose:**
-The video introduces the final project for a course, which involves building a "vault."
-The core function of this vault is to implement a specific trading strategy designed to earn funding fees from a decentralized perpetuals exchange (visually implied to be similar to GMX).

-**Core Concept: The Funding Fee Farming Strategy**

-1.  **The Strategy:** The specific strategy discussed is **shorting ETH (Ethereum) while using ETH itself as collateral**.
-2.  **Payoff Analysis (Recap):**
-    *   The video references a previous analysis (likely earlier in the course) using a Desmos graph (shown at the start of the video).
-This graph illustrates payoff diagrams for long (teal line) and short (dashed pink line) positions, likely using USDC collateral initially as shown by the default parameters (`c_0 = 30` USDC collateral, `E = 1` ETH position size).
-    *   The key insight recalled is that when you specifically short ETH *using ETH as collateral*, the resulting payoff diagram is a **flat line** (like the horizontal blue line `y=I_0` where `I_0` is the initial value, though the video doesn't explicitly switch the Desmos graph to show this specific payoff, it describes the outcome).
-    *   **Implication of Flat Payoff:** This means that whether the price of ETH goes up or down, the *value of the position (denominated in ETH or relative to the initial ETH collateral)* remains essentially unchanged.
-You don't gain or lose money *from the price movement* itself.
-The position is **price-neutral** or **delta-neutral**.

-3.  **The Profit Mechanism: Funding Fees:**
-    *   Since the strategy is designed to be neutral to ETH price changes, the goal is *not* to profit from speculation on the price direction.
-    *   The profit comes from **funding fees**.
-Funding fees are periodic payments exchanged between long and short positions in perpetual futures markets, designed to keep the perpetual contract price close to the underlying asset's spot price.
-    *   **When Shorts Earn Funding:** The video explicitly states that short positions receive funding fees when there is **more long open interest than short open interest** (0:31-0:38).
-In this scenario, longs pay shorts.
-    *   **Vault's Goal:** The idea for the project's vault is to implement this price-neutral "short ETH with ETH collateral" strategy *specifically during periods when short positions are receiving funding fees*.
-This isolates the funding fee as the primary source of profit/yield.

-**Practical Implementation Example (GMX Interface)**

-The video transitions to what appears to be the GMX trading interface to illustrate the strategy:

-1.  **Scenario:** The condition for entering the strategy is when longs are paying shorts (more long OI than short OI).
-The example interface shows Open Interest is 47% Long / 53% Short ($12.3M Long vs $13.7M Short) at that moment (0:32), which would actually mean *shorts pay longs*.
-However, the *principle* being explained is to enter when the opposite is true (longs paying shorts).
-2.  **Execution Steps:**
-    *   Select the **Short** tab.
-    *   **Collateral Input ("Pay"):** Deposit ETH as collateral.
-The example uses `0.01 ETH` (0:45).
-    *   **Position Size ("Short"):** Create a short ETH/USD position.
-    *   **Leverage:** Use **1x leverage** (0:49).
-This is crucial for matching the collateral value to the position size, contributing to the price-neutral payoff.
-    *   **Collateral Type Selection:** Ensure the collateral used is explicitly set to **WETH (Wrapped ETH)** (0:50-0:52).
-3.  **Outcome:** By setting up the position this way (short ETH, using ETH collateral, at 1x leverage), the position becomes price-neutral.
-4.  **Claiming Profits:** The profit generated (the funding fees) would accrue over time and become claimable, as shown in the "Claims" or "Positions" section of the interface (1:05-1:08), which displays "Accrued Funding Fees" and "Claimable Funding Fees".

-**Important Considerations and Caveats:**

-*   **Other Fees:** The video explicitly warns that the profit isn't purely the gross funding fee (1:11-1:17).
-Other costs will impact the net profit and loss (P&L):
-    *   **Borrowing Fees:** Fees charged for borrowing the asset being shorted (in this case, borrowing from the GMX liquidity pool, GLP).
-    *   **Price Impact Fees:** Fees incurred due to the effect of the trade size on the pool's price.
-*   **Net Profitability:** For the vault to be profitable, the **funding fees earned must outweigh the borrowing fees and price impact fees** paid.

-**Summary of Project Task:**
-The final project requires students to build a system (a "vault") that automates or manages this strategy: shorting ETH using ETH as collateral at 1x leverage, specifically when funding rates are positive for shorts, with the aim of collecting these funding fees as yield, while being mindful of other associated costs.

-**Resources Mentioned:**
-*   **Desmos Graph:** Used visually at the start to illustrate payoff diagrams (`gmx-long-short-payoffs` appears in the Desmos tab name).
-*   **GMX Interface:** Used visually as a practical example platform where this strategy can be implemented.

-**No specific code blocks, links, Q&A, or explicit tips beyond the core strategy explanation were included in this segment.**
+## Implementing a Delta-Neutral Funding Fee Farming Strategy on Perpetuals

+This lesson outlines the core strategy for the final project: building a vault designed to systematically earn funding fees from a decentralized perpetuals exchange.
+The strategy focuses on creating a position that is neutral to price movements, allowing the capture of yield primarily through funding payments.

+### The Core Funding Fee Farming Strategy

+The specific strategy we will implement involves **shorting Ethereum (ETH) while simultaneously using ETH as the collateral for that short position**.
+This approach is designed to isolate funding fees as the main source of potential profit.

+### Understanding the Payoff: Achieving Price Neutrality

+Recall our previous analysis of payoff diagrams for perpetual positions.
+While standard long or short positions with stablecoin collateral result in payoffs sensitive to price changes, a unique situation arises when shorting an asset using that same asset as collateral.

+Specifically, when you short ETH using ETH as collateral, the resulting payoff profile becomes essentially a **flat line**.
+This means that whether the price of ETH increases or decreases, the value of your position, measured relative to your initial ETH collateral, remains largely unchanged.
+Your position is **price-neutral**, often referred to as **delta-neutral**.

+Because the position's value isn't significantly affected by ETH price fluctuations, this strategy is not about speculating on market direction.
+Instead, it targets a different source of yield available in perpetual futures markets.

+### The Profit Engine: Capturing Funding Fees

+The primary goal of this delta-neutral strategy is to earn **funding fees**.
+Funding fees are periodic payments exchanged between long and short positions on perpetual contracts.
+They serve as a mechanism to keep the perpetual contract's price aligned with the underlying asset's spot price.

+Crucially, **short positions receive funding fees when the open interest on the long side exceeds the open interest on the short side**.
+In this market condition, longs pay shorts.

+Our vault's objective is to enter and maintain the price-neutral "short ETH with ETH collateral" position *specifically during periods when these funding fees are positive for shorts* (i.e., when longs are paying shorts).
+This isolates the funding fee as the intended yield stream.

+### Practical Execution Example

+Let's illustrate how this strategy is executed on a typical decentralized perpetuals exchange interface (similar to GMX):

+1.  **Entry Condition:** The primary condition for initiating the strategy is when the funding rate favors shorts (e.g., total long open interest is greater than total short open interest).
+Wait for this condition to be met.
+2.  **Select Position Type:** Navigate to the trading interface and select the **Short** option.
+3.  **Specify Collateral ("Pay"):** Deposit **ETH** as your collateral.
+For example, you might deposit `0.01 ETH`.
+4.  **Define Position Size ("Short"):** Enter the size of the ETH/USD short position you wish to open.
+5.  **Set Leverage:** Crucially, set the leverage to **1x**.
+This ensures the value of your short position closely matches the value of your ETH collateral, which is essential for achieving the desired price-neutral payoff.
+6.  **Confirm Collateral Asset:** Double-check that the collateral type selected is indeed **WETH** (Wrapped ETH) or the native ETH representation used by the specific exchange.

+Executing these steps correctly establishes the delta-neutral short position.
+The value of your position (in ETH terms) should remain stable regardless of ETH price movements.

+### Claiming Profits and Important Cost Considerations

+Over time, assuming the funding rate remains positive for shorts, funding fees will accrue to your position.
+These earned fees typically become visible and claimable within the exchange's interface, often listed under your open positions as "Accrued Funding Fees" or similar.

+However, it's vital to understand that the gross funding fee earned is not the net profit.
+Several other costs impact the overall profitability (P&L) of the strategy:

+*   **Borrowing Fees:** When shorting, you are effectively borrowing the asset (ETH in this case, often from a liquidity pool like GLP on GMX).
+Fees are charged for this borrowing, typically based on utilization rates.
+*   **Price Impact Fees:** Opening and closing positions, especially larger ones, can slightly move the price within the exchange's liquidity pool.
+This slippage incurs a price impact fee.

+For the vault strategy to be truly profitable, the **accumulated positive funding fees received must exceed the sum of the borrowing fees and any price impact fees** incurred during the position's lifetime.
+Careful monitoring of all associated costs is essential.

+### Summary: The Vault's Task

+Your project involves building a system – the vault – that automates or systematically manages this delta-neutral strategy.
+The vault should aim to:

+1. Identify periods when funding rates favor short positions (longs pay shorts).
+2. Open a 1x leveraged short ETH position using ETH as collateral.
+3. Monitor the position and accrued fees.
+4. Account for borrowing and price impact costs to assess net profitability.
+5. Potentially manage position closing when conditions are no longer favorable.